vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 In the vmst.io environment, Sidekiq processes over one million tasks per day.

-There are three virtual machines ([Scotty](https://memory-alpha.fandom.com/wiki/Montgomery_Scott) and [Decker](https://memory-alpha.fandom.com/wiki/Will_Decker) and [Kyle](https://memory-alpha.fandom.com/wiki/Kyle)).
-Both Scotty and Decker have 2 vCPU and 4 GB of memory, while Kyle has 1 vCPU and 2 GB of memory.
+There are two virtual machines ([Scotty](https://memory-alpha.fandom.com/wiki/Montgomery_Scott) and [Decker](https://memory-alpha.fandom.com/wiki/Will_Decker), both have 2 vCPU and 4 GB of memory.

 #### Tuning